junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 But Cas's patience is wearing out fast.
 He takes a few steps closer.
 "Would you believe if I say it's actually to save a friend?
 Who gets turned into one of you?"

 The thought of Dean being a vampire hurts just as much as knowing he's in the Purgatory.
-Cas thinks, almost winces by just thinking it, but it doesn't show.
+Cas thinks, almost winces by just thinking it, but he makes sure it doesn't show.
 He shuts that train of thoughts off.
-They'll figure that out later, once he find the entrance and find him.
+They'll figure that out later, once he finds the place and finds him.

 "Dean Winchester, is it?"
 The Alpha studies his face.
-Cas maintains his expression straight, even if there is any uneasiness of being scrutinized, he does not show.
+Cas maintains his expression straight, even if there is any uneasiness of being scrutinized, he makes them blank.

 "So you know him."
 He says as an answer.

-"Not just know him, I see through his mind as he see through mine."
+"Not just know him, I see through his mind as he sees through mine."
 The vampire states it factually.

 That makes Cas squints.
 He tilts his head.
 "What do you mean?"

 The Alpha Vampire smiles.
 "Our minds, think of it as a hive.
 I can feel all of my children, no matter where they are, and they can feel mine.
-So when Dean was one of us, he did too."
+So when Dean was one of us, he was no exception."

 "Was?"
 Cas can't help noticing.

 "Purgatory isn't exactly the signal cover zone, you may say."

-Cas swallows, pushing down hard at the thoughts that Dean might be dead even in the afterlife, pushing away the pondering of where he would go next.
-He raises the Angel Blade higher, more menacingly.
+Cas swallows, pushing down hard at the thoughts that Dean might be dead that's why the connection breaks, dead even in the afterlife, pushing away the pondering of where he would go next.
+He doesn't have time for this twisting and sick feeling curling low in his stomach now.
+He pushes them all down to the bottom.

+Cas raises the angel blade higher, more menacingly.
 "Do you know how to get there?"

-"I do."
-The vampire says, unshifted by the look in Cas's eyes or his blade, knowing far too well about the negotiation and leverage.
+"I might."
+The vampire says, unshifted by the look in Cas's eyes or his blade, knowing far too well about how negotiation or leverage usually work.

 "And?"
-Cas tries hard not to swallow again but fails.
+Cas tries hard not to sound too desperate but fails.

-"And while I can't take you there personally, I know someone who can."
+"And while I can't take you there personally, I know someone who can.
+It's no problem."
 The vampire looks at him in the eyes, grinning wider.
 "Now, shall we talk terms?"

 It is not a good deal, technically.
 Cas knows it far too clear, so does the Alpha Vampire.
 But he gets what needs, so he gives the monster what he asks too -- not to hurt any other vampires like he did before, to exchange for a name that hopefully is a real deal and knows the pathway to the Purgatory.

 Cas gives him his words.
 "But I can't promise other hunters would do the same, the vampires would still get killed."

 The Alpha shrugs.
-"A few of you kill some of us, some of us feed on a few of you, that's called balance.
+"A few of you kill some of us, some of my children feed on a few of humans, that's called balance.
+That's nature.
 Only what you were doing, wiping out the board to get to me, that's something I can't allow.
 I have to protect my children, that you must understand."

 Cas nods at that.